Ward 1 - Sonya Sharp

 Ward 1 FAQ's

-If you live in the northwest, why are you affected by the south feeder main break?
+If you live in the northwest, why were you impacted by the south feeder main break?

 Councillor Sharp has raised residents' concerns about the interconnected water system at the recent City Council meeting here